 A common belief is that universities place a lot of emphasis on theory, whereas TAFE is more hands-on.
 In some ways this is true – TAFE offers predominantly ‘vocational’ courses which prepare students to work in fields like hospitality, tourism, construction, office work, community work or to undertake a trade.
 University, on the other hand, offers a lot of ‘professional’ courses which prepare graduates to be supervisors, managers and consultants in their chosen field.

 This doesn’t mean you miss out on practical experience if you study at Curtin.
 All our courses are grounded in the real world, equipping graduates with strong, practical skills to complement the theoretical study.

 TAFE as a stepping stone

 TAFE can be thought of as a stepping stone if you don’t qualify for university straight away.
 On completion of certain TAFE studies, you will be assigned a TER (ATAR) and be eligible to study at university.

-Curtin’s minimum entry requirements for students who have studied at TAFE are:
+Curtin’s minimum admission criteria for students who have studied at TAFE are:

 - Certificate IV, although a diploma or higher is often required

 - Subject prerequisites specific to the university course.